opencadc/dal/dap/README.md

 # run in backwards compatible SIAv2 mode (optional)
 org.opencadc.dap.sia2mode = true | false

+# use a specific ObsCore table in the query service (optional, default: ivoa.ObsCore)
+org.opencadc.dap.table = {table name}
 ```
 The _queryService_ is resolved by a registry lookup and that service is used to query
 for CAOM content.
 It is assumed that this service is deployed "locally" since there can